schmoelder/diss/doc/06_operating_modes/batch_elution/00_index.md

 ---

-The following presents a series of optimization scenarios of increasing complexity:
+The following sections present a series of optimization scenarios of increasing complexity:
 First, a simple batch-elution case with ideal assumptions is used to validate the optimization framework.
 Next, a more realistic separation problem is considered, followed by multi-objective optimization.
 The cycle time is then included as an optimization variable.